oatlog/oatlog/doc/report/main.typ

   placement: auto,
   image("benchmarks.svg"),
   caption: [Oatlog's speedup over egglog as a function of the number of e-nodes in the e-graph.
 Oatlog has a
-    double-digit speedup for scenarios less than a thousand e-nodes, which gradually shrinks to closely approach egglog's performance for e-graphs of tens of millions of e-nodes.], ) <fig_eval_benchmarks_plot>
+    double-digit speedup for scenarios of less than a thousand e-nodes, which gradually shrinks to closely approach egglog's performance for e-graphs of tens of millions of e-nodes.], ) <fig_eval_benchmarks_plot>